comountainclimber/dirty-rat-ssr/README.md

 }
 ```

 2.)
 In preprod or prestage checkout and run the following branch in `customcheckout`: `feature/dirty-rat-backend-support`.
-Essentially all this does update the response on page 1 such that it returns a JSON payload instead of a template which containing everything `dirty-rat-ssr` needs to complete a checkout:
+Essentially all this does update the response on page 1 such that it returns a JSON payload instead of a template.
+The payload contains everything `dirty-rat-ssr` needs to complete a checkout:

 ```
 return jsonify(